Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

 ---
 title: Zerui Cheng (程泽瑞)
-role: 4th-year Undergraduate Majoring in Computer Science, Member of the Honored  [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) Program in Tsinghua University, Researcher in Blockchain and Web3, Experienced Competitive Programmer
+role: 4th-year Undergraduate Majoring in Computer Science at the Honored [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) of Tsinghua University, Researcher in Blockchain and Web3, Experienced Competitive Programmer
 avatar_filename: avatar.jpg

-bio: "I’m a rising senior-year undergrad in Yao Class, IIIS, Tsinghua University.
-My research interests mainly lie in the intersection of blockchain, mechanism and incentive design, as well as game theory.
-I'm also an experienced and proud competitive programmer with some notable achievements. "
+bio: "I’m a 4th-year undergraduate at the Honored [Yao Class](https://iiis.tsinghua.edu.cn/en/yaoclass/) of IIIS, Tsinghua University, and the recipient of the highest honor [Yao Award](https://iiis.tsinghua.edu.cn/en/list-673-1.html) for my undergraduate achievements.
+I am a curious, proactive, and aspirant student with a broad range of research interests, especially the techniques and theories that can potentially have fantastic real-world impacts.
+My current research lies in an intersection of blockchain, applied cryptography, data processing and analysis, and mechanism design.
+I'm also an experienced competitive programmer with notable achievements. "

 interests:
   - Blockchain and Cryptocurrencies
   - Mechanism Design and Incentive Design
-  - Game Theory
+  - Applied Cryptography

 social:
   - icon: envelope